Clean Carpet Recommendations from the Carpet and Rug Institute (CRI)

 - Never shut up a room with wet carpet.

-- The carpet should be dry within 12 hours – if carpet remains wet past 12 hours, contact a professional.
+- The carpet should be dry within 12 hours – if the carpet remains wet past 12 hours, contact a professional.

 Rugs deserve the same care as wall-to-wall carpet, and in some cases require special attention: